Banbridge Angling Club - Corbet Lough

 Corbet Lough is a premier trout fishery with great facilities for local anglers and tourists alike.

-The facilities at Corbet Lough include a boating dock and jetty, complete with six fishing boats and one wheelyboat for use by disabled anglers.
-There are three fishing stands with wheelchair access, tow timber shelters and three angling platforms to the front restricted concession shore.
-There is also a Boat Attentants fishing lodge with toilet provision.
+The facilities at Corbet Lough include a boating dock and jetty, complete with six McA fishing boats and one wheelyboat for use by disabled anglers.
+There are three fishing stands with wheelchair access, two timber shelters and three angling platforms to the front restricted concession shore.
+There is also a Boat Attentants fishing lodge with public toilet provision.

-The lake, has a 3 fish per day per angler bag limit and a minimum takeable size of 12 inches.
-While anglers cannot bring boats, six boats are available, plus one boat suitable for disabled users for hire.
-Day anglers who are disabled and can produce either a disabled car badge, or disabled rod licence may purchase a day ticket to worm fish from July 1 onwards.
+The Lough, has a 2 fish per day per angler bag limit.
+All brown trout must be returned alive to the Lough.
+While anglers cannot bring boats, six McA fishing boats are available, plus one wheelyboat which is suitable for anglers with a disability.
+Visiting and occasional anglers who have a disability and can produce either a disabled car badge or disabled rod licence may purchase a Concession Day Ticket to worm fish from 1 July onwards.
+Day Tickets cost £16 and a summer Evening Ticket with a 1 fish bag limit is available at just £11 (2018 prices).